RX-M/kubecon-eu-2019/step02/README.md

 ENTRYPOINT [ "/server" ]
 ```

-This type of dockerfile is known as a multistage build.
+This type of Dockerfile is known as a multistage build.
 The first stage begins with `FROM golang...` and performs the
 Go build of our source files into an single static executable.
 Because the resulting executable is statically linked,
-it has not external dependencies and can be copied into a second container image by itself with no other files, to
+it has no external dependencies and can be copied into a second container image by itself with no other files, to
 execute standalone.
 The second stage of the docker build begins with `FROM scratch` which means the container image is
 not based on a preexisting image.